sf105/sttp-book/_chapters/chapter7.md

 We can generalize a method, such that it is able to be executed in more situations.
 Then we can remove a precondition as the method itself can handle the situation where the precondition would be false.
 This makes the method more generally applicable, but is also increases its complexity.
-The method always have to check some extra things to handle the cases that would have been preconditions.
+The method always has to check some extra things to handle the cases that would have been preconditions.
 Finding the balance between the amount of preconditions and complexity of the method is part of designing the system.

 {% include example-begin.html %}